Sam-Dragon/cloud/gcp/GCP.md

   - Serverless
     - Worry about application, forget about infra, scaling, healing
     - Pay for requests not for servers
-    - Example: lamdas in AWS, functions in azure and google cloud
+    - Example: lamdas in AWS, functions in azure and google cloud & google app engine in GCP